 Genetic testing can be used to tell if a person carries a mutation of the CFTR gene.
 The test looks at a person's DNA (genetic material), which is taken from cells in a blood sample or from cells that are gently scraped from inside the mouth.

 The decision to get a genetic test is a personal one.
 Medical professionals or other advisers can help guide your decision.
-The American College of Obstetricians and Gynecologists (ACOG) suggests that all couples who are
+Guidelines from the American College of Obstetricians and Gynecologists (ACOG) suggests that all couples who are

 considering having a child -- or those who are already pregnant -- should be offered testing to find out if they are CF carriers.

 A standard test recommended by ACOG looks for 23 of the most common disease-causing mutations.
-But, the exact mutations screened by the genetic test can vary according to a person's race or ethnic group, or if someone in the family has CF. If you have
+The exact mutations screened by the genetic test can vary according to a person's race or ethnic group, or if someone in the family has CF. If you have a relative

-testing for any woman who is thinking about getting pregnant.
-If you are pregnant or planning to have a child, you should discuss the genetic test and the results with a health care professional who is knowledgeable about genetic testing, such as
+If you are pregnant or planning to have a child, you should discuss the genetic test and the results with a health care professional who is knowledgeable about genetic testing, such as a genetic counselor.

 A positive carrier test result for CF means that a person has one mutation of the CFTR gene.
 A positive result is more than 99 percent accurate.
 A negative carrier test result is not as accurate.
 With more than 1,700 different mutations of the CFTR gene,